Clinical trials analyses: ctrdata, a tool for leveraging register data

 • In November 2024, accelerated database and trial data functions by contributions to RSQLite 2.3.8 and nodbi 0.11.0

-• Since 2024-06-30, support CTIS2 as relaunched on 2024-06-17, make queries to CTGOV (retired on 2024-06-25) work with CTGOV2.
+• Since 2024-06-30, support for CTIS as relaunched on 2024-06-17 and translation of queries to classic CTGOV (retired 2024-06-25) to the current CTGOV2

-• Version 1.18.0 can retrieve historic versions of studies as structured data from CTGOV2 (example), published on 2024-05-13.
+• Version 1.18.0 of 2024-05-13 retrieves historic versions of studies as structured data from CTGOV2 (example)

-• The European Union’s new Clinical Trials Information System (CTIS) is supported since March 2023.
+• The European Union’s new Clinical Trials Information System (CTIS) is supported since March 2023

-• Since 2019, ctrdata supports several databases (through package nodbi, now maintained by the same author).
+• Since 2019, ctrdata supports several databases (through package nodbi, now maintained by the same author)

-• Results data are supported from the EU Clinical Trials Register since 2017, from ClinicalTrials.Gov since 2015.
+• Results data are supported from the EU Clinical Trials Register since 2017, from ClinicalTrials.Gov since 2015

 • On 15 September 2015, package ctrdata was first published on CRAN.